 On the other hand, Priority 2 incidents must be reported to the Commission within 30 days.

 In some cases, the Commission will require providers to submit a final report detailing the findings from incident investigations and, where relevant, how an incident was resolved.
 If required by the Commission, the final report will be due within 60 days of the incident occurring.

 SIRS record keeping requirements

 The SIRS will bring only minor changes to the current record-keeping requirements related to incidents.
 Providers will need to continue recording the details of each incident which occurs, regardless of whether the incident was determined to be trivial or have negligible impact.
-The SIRS adds another record keeping requirement: the category of incident will need to be recorded and, in the case of critical or serious incidents, whether the incident has been reported to the Commission.
+The SIRS adds another record keeping requirement: the category of incident will need to be recorded and, in the case of Priority 1 or 2 incidents, whether the incident has been reported to the Commission.

 Quality and Safety